Financial-Times/dotcom-page-kit/packages/dotcom-server-app-context/readme.md

 ### `set(property: string, value: any)`

 Sets the value of the specified property.

-### `validate(): boolean`

-Validates the current data against the schema definition.
-If the data is invalid this method will throw an error with details of the first error encountered.
+The provided value will be validated against the [app context schema](#app-context-data).
+If the value is invalid this method will throw an error.

 ### `getAll(): object`